JGCRI/rmap/README.md

 <!-- ------------------------>
 <!-- ------------------------>

-Khan, Z., Zhao, M., Wild, T., Vernon, C., 2021. rmap - An R package to easily plot polygon and gridded data on highly customizable built-in and user maps.
+Khan, Z., Zhao, M., Wild, T., Vernon, C., 2022. rmap - An R package to plot and compare tabular data on customizable maps across scenarios and time.
 (In progress) Journal of Open Source Software, DOI: XXXX

 <!-- ------------------------>
 <!-- ------------------------>